Progress reports for all 32 NFL first-round picks

 No. 2: San Francisco 49ers

 DE Nick Bosa: Getting an early read on Bosa has been difficult after a Grade 1 hamstring strain slowed him in the team's second OTA.
-Before that injury, Bosa looked as advertised: he had NFL-ready pass-rush moves, fit in well in the locker room and is expected to contribute right away, according to teammates.
+Before that injury, Bosa looked as advertised: He had NFL-ready pass-rush moves, fit in well in the locker room and is expected to contribute right away, according to teammates.
 "He works very hard," defensive end Dee Ford said.
 "He's a very good guy.
-You hate to see that (injury) for a rookie because he's really progressing, and he's going to be important for this defense, and that D-line room is really starting to mesh.
+You hate to see that [injury] for a rookie because he's really progressing, and he's going to be important for this defense, and that D-line room is really starting to mesh.
 He'll get healthy and he'll get back.
 He'll be fine.
 It's important as a rookie to stay the course.
 Stay the course, don't get down.
 You've got a lot of stuff to go through as a rookie.
 I told him once ball gets here, it's all about ball.
 All the extra stuff is gone." -- Nick Wagoner

 No. 3: New York Jets